arup-group/arc-components/README.md

 </details>

 <details>
-<summary>As CSS imports</summary>
+<summary>CSS Imports</summary>

-If you are using a bundler that supports CSS imports, import the stylesheets directly into your application's entry point:
+Bunderlers that support CSS imports allow you to import CSS files directly into your application's entry point.
+This is the recommended approach as it allows the bundler to optimize the CSS and remove any unused styles:

 ```diff
 + import '@arc-web/components/themes/index.css';